dtewinkel/GitWorktreeProjects/README.md

 ### Finish Pester unit tests

+Create unit tests for:

+- Unit tests for `GetConfigFile`.
+- Unit tests for `GetConfigFilePath`.
-- Unit tests for `WorktreeFilterArgumentCompleter`.
+- Unit tests for `GetCurrentProject`.
-- Unit tests for `Get-GitWorktreeProject`.
+- Unit tests for `GetGlobalConfig`.
-- Unit tests for `Get-GitWorktree`.
+- Unit tests for `GetProjectConfig`.
-- Unit tests for `New-GitWorktreeProject`.
+- Unit tests for `GetProjects`.
-- Unit tests for `New-GitWorktree`.
+- Unit tests for `SetGlobalConfig`.
-- Unit tests for `Open-GitWorktree`.
+- Unit tests for `SetProjectConfig`.

+Rework unit tests for:

+- Rework unit tests for `Get-GitWorktreeDefaults`.
+- Rework unit tests for `Set-GitWorktreeDefaults`.
-- Unit tests for tab expansion in all CmdLets that support it.
+- Tab expansion in all CmdLets that support it.

+Complete unit tests for:

+- `Get-GitWorktreeProject`.
+- `Open-GitWorktree`.

+Create unit tests for:

+- `Get-GitWorktree`.
+- `New-GitWorktreeProject`.
+- `New-GitWorktree`.

 ### Complete basic functionality